Share:

 What is fraud detection?

-Fraud detection is using security measures to prevent third parties from obtaining funds or property through fraud.
-This process involves a manual check and/or automated verification of transaction details to spot any unusual activity that may be a sign of attack and block it.
-Fraud detection is the most widely used in banking and finances, insurance, healthcare, eCommerce, and other industries that collect lots of personal information and handle transactions.
+Fraud detection involves using security measures to prevent third parties from obtaining funds or property through fraudulent means.
+This process includes manual checks and/or automated verification of transaction details to identify unusual activity that may indicate an attack and block it.

 Generally, fraud detection falls into several categories, as illustrated in the image below: